rxv3774/WebCheckers/docs/DesignDoc.md

 This problem stems from the Coupling issue that was addressed in the "Chidamber and Kemerer Metrics" section.
 Because of the way that the current Player object and Match object are obtained by the User Interface Tier, the User Interface Tier fails to fails to follow Low Coupling principals.
-The solution that we proposed for this problem in the "Chidamber and Kemerer Metrics" section will also solve the instability issue in this section.
+The solution that we proposed for this problem in the "Chidamber and Kemerer Metrics" section will also solve the Instability issue in this section.
 So, no further change, beyond what we have already discussed, is necessary.

 ### Design Improvements
+If we were given the opportunity to improve our design, we would start with the reducing the coupling between the Model and UI Tier; specifically, we would rework how the Player object is obtained by UI Tier classes.
+This new design would store the Player object in the session instead of just the player name, this would alleviate the need to inject dependency on PlayerLobby when

 ## Testing
 Some of the tests that are performed: